Priya-s-k/Online-coding-updates/DAY9-28 MAY 2020/README.md

   write jsp code to display today’s date and time using expression tag

 # JSP-prog 2
-   write jsp script to determine how many times the visitor has loaded the page
+   write jsp script to determine how many times the visitor has loaded the

+# Reducing array
+   Given an array arr[] of size N and an integer K. The task is to find the last remaining element in the array after reducing the array.